zeshan321/HHS-Virtual-Huddle-Board/README.md

 - Once complete un-comment methods previously commented out and run.
 - Done!

+### Outstanding Issues
+- Unable to edit create request for new record.
+User has to delete and make again.
+Perfectly works for Admins.
+- HHS strategic goals only allows one option.
+- No other known bugs.

 ## Future Plans
 ### What features would you like to add to the next release of the project if there is one?
 Complete rewrite and more seamless editing experience.